fanfan42/ansible-role-lsw/documentation/SR-IOV.md

 This mode is highly experimental and is the worst in terms of performance because there is no way to run the VM without activating RDP in the Windows VM.

+## Known Bugs

+* If booting on Windows from grub/systemd-boot with a dedicated disk for the VM, Windows takes the lead to boot at each reboot.
+You have to manually reset the boot order in your BIOS in order to boot on Linux again.
+* Debian Only: Liquorix kernel is not the first kernel to boot every time.
+You have to manually boot it from grub when booting your computer.
+* Windows 10 doesn't work.
+Windows 11 24H2 works.
+* For now, only one Intel driver allows the build part working but the VM is really slow.
+When connected with RDP on the VM, find the **Intel Graphics Software** installed in the VM packages and install the update.
+Everything works fine after.
+* System freezes when using Wayland (Debian GNOME and Nobara custom KDE).
+Uxe X11/X.org instead when login to your distro when on Debian GNOME (the wheel at bottom right of the login screen when asking your password).
+It's really hard to fix on Nobara because they abandoned X11.
+The only workaround found was from a Nobara GNOME iso installation.
+And needs a workaround.
+The system freezes around 58% of Windows installation when the Intel driver installs.
+When you see the screen becoming unresponsive.
+Connect a second screen to "reset" the graphic's driver, go on the window with Windows building, in the menu, reinitialize/reboot the VM, focus on it and press "Enter" when asked to start from the CD/DVD to re launch the installation normally.
+* On Nobara, when activating the RDP for VM and launching the connection to the VM, I have "your libfreerdp does not support h264".
+Edit the connection in Remmina, change the value in "Color Depth" field to make it work (True Color (32bpp) for example).
+Try open again the VM via RDP.
+* Looking Glass (B7) doesn't work even with a Virtual Display Driver.
+Don't install it, only RDP works.

+**Note:** For now, Intel Core i7-1255U (12th generation Alder Lake) and Intel Core i7-13650HX (13th generation Raptor Lake) didn't need any ROM file for the Vitual Function to work in the VM, as documented in Strongtz i915-sriov-dkms repository.

 ## Requirements and recommendations

 ### Requirements